losanc/Box-Collision/README.md

 SIMD optimized box box collision detection.

 A default cube is located at origin, has xyz coordinates (±1, ±1, ±1).
-All 3d cubes can be considered as some transformation applied to a default cube.
+All 3d cubes can be considered as some transformation applied to the default cube.
 In particular, scale on xyz axis first, then rotate, then translation.

-This code is a fast way to test if 2 cubes has collision
+This code is a fast way to test if 2 cubes has collision.

+See [here](detail.md) for the explanation.

 ## How to use it